MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-browserless-app-dotnet-sign-in-build-app.md

 # Tutorial: Add sign in and sign-out to a .NET browserless app for a customer tenant

-In this tutorial, you build your own .NET browserless app and authenticate a user using Microsoft Entra ID for customers.
+This tutorial is the final part of a series to build a .NET browserless app and prepare it for authentication using the Microsoft Entra admin center.
+In [part 1 of this series](./tutorial-browserless-app-dotnet-sign-in-prepare-tenant.md) In this tutorial, you build your own .NET browserless app and authenticate a user.
+Finally, you'll test your app by signing in a user.

-In this tutorial, you learn how to:
+In this tutorial;

 > [!div class="checklist"]
 >